Myth: Bears are always afraid of fire.

 Myth: A standing bear is about to attack.

 Actually, a bear will stand on its hind legs simply to get a better view.
 But a curious bear can look like a menacing bear when you’re nervous.
-Gear Editor Kristin Hostetter had just finished a curry dinner in Wrangell-St. Elias National Park when two bears approached.
+SNEWS Editor Kristin Hostetter had just finished a curry dinner in Wrangell-St. Elias National Park when two bears approached.
 They stopped about 50 feet away, then stood up on hind legs, noses twitching.
 Uh-oh.
 But Hostetter and her partner made noise and after a minute, the bears left.

 Myth: Bears are unpredictable.